Noah-droid/eventAPI/README.md

 The Event Management API is a Django-based application that provides a RESTful API for managing events and user authentication.
 This API allows users to create, view, update, and delete events, as well as register and authenticate users.

-This was designed for the # Trebelle API Hackathon
+This was designed for the #Treblle API Hackathon

 ## Features